michelecafagna26/multimodal-ablation/README.md

 Note that the ablator can identify only the set of objects present in the COCO annotations.
 **Check the notebook [demo](https://github.com/michelecafagna26/vl-ablation/blob/main/demo.ipynb) to run this code.**

-## Use the full Fasttest model
+## Use the original not-distilled Fasttest model

-If you want to use full model initialize the ablatori as follows:
+If you want to use full model initialize the ablator as follows:

 ```python
 fasttext_model = "path/to/the/model"